The Wilderness Society looks at the entire area and works to protect the most sensitive areas from energy development.

 - The many proposed wilderness lands surrounding Dinosaur National Monument.

-The Greater Dinosaur Region also has the largest populations of sage grouse and some of the best habitat for this iconic bird in Colorado.
+The Greater Dinosaur Region also has the largest populations of greater sage-grouse and some of the best habitat for this iconic bird in Colorado.
 There are also prized herds of big game.

 The region is defined by three rivers: the Yampa and the White, which flow into the Green River.
 Some of the state’s most sought-after recreational opportunities include rafting on the Yampa and Green Rivers, as well as hiking in Dinosaur National Monument.